Phuket vs Europe Property: Buyer Comparison Guide 2026

 - Foreign freehold condo ownership under the Thai Condominium Act (49% quota)

-- Chanote title — highest form of Thai title, registered with the Land Department
+- Chanote title, highest form of Thai title, registered with the Land Department

 - 40+ year track record of foreign condo ownership without government interference

-- Inheritance of Thai property through Thai courts — requires Thai will or international probate process
+- Inheritance of Thai property through Thai courts, requires Thai will or international probate process

-- Financing from Thai banks limited for foreigners — most foreign buyers purchase cash
+- Financing from Thai banks limited for foreigners, most foreign buyers purchase cash

 The honest comparison: EU ownership is simpler and more fully protected under a supranational legal framework.
-Thai freehold condo ownership is genuinely secure — 40 years of precedent and institutional support confirm this — but requires understanding a different legal system and using specialist legal advice.
+Thai freehold condo ownership is genuinely secure, 40 years of precedent and institutional support confirm this, but requires understanding a different legal system and using specialist legal advice.

 For European buyers, the practical question is: does the yield premium (2-3x higher net yield) justify the additional legal complexity of operating outside EU frameworks?
 For most buyers who engage competent local legal advice, the answer is yes.

-Tax Comparison for European Buyers
+What Should You Know About Tax Comparison for European Buyers?

 | Tax | Phuket | Portugal (NHR) | Spain | France |